All right, news roundup, information overload hour.

 I don't know what that means.

-I used to have a picture here of like Katie put pictures up for me.
+I used to have a picture here of like, Katie put pictures up for me.

 I got a question.

-What are different positions?
+What different positions?

-What is a linebacker?
+No, what is a linebacker?

 I truly don't know.